venkatad/url-shorten/README.md

 Url shorten project
 --------------------
-back end (runs on 8080): run the below comamnd for backend mvn spring-boot:run front end (runs on 4200): run the below command for frontend npm install run to start server ng serve
+back end (runs on 8080): run the below comamnd for backend - mvn spring-boot:run front end (runs on 4200): run the below commands for frontend - npm install
+- to start server
+ng serve